 In terms of fit, at 5’9” I felt entirely comfortable on the Medium.
 I’d probably recommend that people 5’11” and above bump up to the Large, and people around 5’10” could probably go either way, depending on their personal preferences regarding bigger vs. smaller bikes.
 Around 5’7” is where I suggest someone look at the size Small.

-In terms of the ride, there’s a couple numbers that stand out on the Trigger.
+In terms of the ride, there are a couple numbers that stand out on the Trigger.
 First, it has a decently steep seat tube angle (74.5°), which helps keep weight forward on climbs.
-Of course, the effective seat tube angle is a bit slacker, but I didn’t find the Trigger to be unwieldy on climbs, despite it’s short chainstays.
+Of course, the effective seat tube angle is a bit slacker, but I didn’t find the Trigger to be unwieldy on climbs, despite its short chainstays.

 The head tube sits at 66°, which is standard-ish for a bike in this travel class.
 There are a number of comparable bikes that are a bit steeper, but the Trigger isn’t breaking into uncharted territories here.

 What is a bit unique about the Trigger is its chainstay length — at 420 mm, it’s one of the shortest out there.
 Another number that jumps out is the bottom bracket height — at 345 mm, it’s on the tall side of things.
 Not “Josh Bender in 2002” tall, but taller than most other bikes in this category.